Create a Website Account - Manage notification subscriptions, save form progress and more.

 8 a.m. to 4 p.m, year round, Monday through Friday, except Holidays.

 A business license is required to rent property in Lewes.
-The license year is January 1st through December 31st with a fee of $83 per rental unit.
+The license year is January 1st through December 31st with a fee of $200 per rental unit.
 Applications may be obtained at the Lewes City Hall or on the city's website under the Forms and Applications page.
 Call 302-645-7777 for additional information.
 Property owners who rent out are also required to pay a gross rental receipt tax.
 See "When are my taxes due?".
+More information can be found in the Rentals tab.

 The current property tax rate is 57 cents per $100.00 of half the assessed value, which is 50% of the assessed value.